 Does this scenario sound familiar?
 You spent the past months growing out your long hair — whether due to pandemic restrictions or just because you were going for that perfectly-imperfect, long, lush look — and suddenly, you were dying for a change.
 So, you decided to go for it with a dramatic chop — only to realize that your new 'do doesn’t quite complement your face shape as much as you thought it would.

 If you're left shorn and wondering if there's anything that will make your hair grow, multiple options exist that may help you get the hair you want.
-To help, VEGAMOUR rounded up expert ideas that can accelerate and promote hair growth, putting you on the fast track back to long, healthy hair.
+To help, VEGAMOUR rounded up expert ideas that can accelerate and promote hair growth, plus discover which products will help you achieve thicker, fuller, longer-looking hair naturally.

 1. Trim Your Tresses